 You may be responsible for deductibles, coinsurances, or copays when you receive treatment, supplies, or services.
 But, Medicare will cover a variety of epilepsy treatments.

-The treatments best for you depend on the type of seizures you have, how epilepsy affects you, and the severity of your condition.
+The treatments best for you depend on your type of seizures, how epilepsy affects you, and the severity of your condition.

 Common Epilepsy treatments include medications, deep brain stimulation, epilepsy surgery, Vagus Nerve Stimulation (VNS), Responsive Neurostimulation (RNS), Nutritional Services, and alternative therapies.
 Under certain circumstances, Medicare covers most of these services.

-However, Medicare coverage isn’t available when it comes to alternative therapies for epilepsy.
-Although, some Part C Medicare Advantage plans do cover alternative therapies such as acupuncture or chiropractic services.
+However, Medicare coverage isn’t available regarding alternative therapies for epilepsy.
+Although, some Part C Medicare Advantage plans cover alternative therapies such as acupuncture or chiropractic services.

 Does Medicare cover the diagnosis of epilepsy?

-Yes, Medicare covers medically necessary services such as testing for conditions such as epilepsy.
+Yes, Medicare covers medically necessary services such as testing for conditions like epilepsy.

 Some tests you may need include: